Guided History Tours

-Offered the chance to discover the heart of the medieval City where tradesman and criminals were neighbours.
-This short walk provided a taster of the early City where trades flourished, early business women prospered and debtors and highway men languished.
+Discover the heart of the medieval City where tradesman and criminals were neighbours.
+This short walk will give you a taster of the early City where trades flourished, early business women prospered and debtors and highway men languished.

 Where London Began

-Did you find out out why the Romans settled here and what happened next?
-Starting on the spot where London was founded nearly 2000 years ago, participants walked through the centuries to the here and now and one of the City's newest, iconic buildings.
+Find out out why the Romans settled here and what happened next?
+Starting on the spot where London was founded nearly 2000 years ago, we'll walk through the centuries to the here and now and one of the City's newest, iconic buildings.

 Ten Centuries In One Place

-Exploring an ancient part of London where a lot of blood has been shed.
-The walk told the tale of the City full of kings, prisoners, executions and memorials to lost mariners.
+Explore this ancient part of London where a lot of blood has been shed.
+On this walk we'll tell a tale of the City full of kings, prisoners, executions and memorials to lost mariners.